Wondering how to decorate a front porch?

-Choose plants which have fragrant blooms which will give an extra-sensory treat every time you step on the porch.
+Choose plants which have fragrant blooms that will give an extra-sensory treat every time you step on the porch.

 However, Tamsin warns to be mindful when choosing scented plants.
-'Traditional jasmine isn’t the most sweet-smelling, go for star jasmine instead, it’s evergreen and very scented.
+'Traditional jasmine isn’t the most sweet-smelling, so go for star jasmine instead as it’s evergreen and very scented.
 Clematis is also a good option,' she adds.

-'Be sure to focus on the brass wear, it will help set the tone for the color and overall look of the porch area,' says Ruth Mottershead from Little Greene.
+'Be sure to focus on the brassware.
+It will help set the tone for the color and overall look of the porch area,' says Ruth Mottershead from Little Greene.

-Door furniture in brass and ironwear, traditionally made using casting and forging methods, can be easily changed to add impact.
+Door hardware in brass and iron, traditionally made using casting and forging methods, can be easily changed to add impact.
 And it’s not just limited to the front door.

-Think about the other ‘furniture’ around the porch including signs and door numbers.
+Think about the other hardware around the porch including signs and door numbers.
 While they don’t have to match, they should at least complement each other.

 4. Consider painting your door or porch area